HAN-2/MOIST/README.md

 # HOW TO PREPARE DATA:

-# When THE CODE RUNS:
+# WHEN THE CODE IS RUNNING:

 # HOW TO PLOT: